JOHN R SMITH JNR (Co-Founder/Co-Artistic Director)

 In addition to producing and designing VTC's 2016/17 Season she directed VTC's inaugural show, The Scarlet Letter ,also taking on the role of Mistress Hibbins.
 She also designed light and sound for VTC's production of The Exonerated and their 2017 Holiday Homecoming Special: It's a Wonderful Life: A Live Radio Play at The Bijou.
 She also directed and designed the 2018 editions of IAWL at The Bijou and The Stony Creek Museum, with VTC partnering with Legacy Theatre at the latter.

-Other directing credits include Much Ado About Nothing for Algonkuin Theater Company in New Haven, Radium Girls at Westport Community Theater, Neighborhood Watch for the 2018 East/West Playfest in Westport and Milford, and the upcoming Four Weddings and an Elvis at Milford's Eastbound Theatre.
+Other directing credits include Much Ado About Nothing for Algonkuin Theater Company in New Haven, Radium Girls at Westport Community Theater, Neighborhood Watch for the 2018 East/West Playfest in Westport and Milford, and Four Weddings and an Elvis at Milford's Eastbound Theatre.

 Additional design credits include: Lights for London Suite at WCT, and Sound for These Shining Lives and Wait Until Dark at EBT, and Radium Girls at WCT.